Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody
 This is work for task 7.
 It is a script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+8-James_bond
+This is work for task 8.
+It is a script that sets the permission to the file as follows: no permission at all for the owner and group owner, and all the permissions for other users.